Lagrangian-based online safe reinforcement learning for state-constrained systems: Lagrangian-based constrained optimal control

+where the dual variable $\lambda(x) : \mathbb{R}^{n} \to \mathbb{R}$ is the state-dependent Lagrange multiplier.
+According to the Lagrangian theory, the solution to the constrained problem (Problem \ref{prob:reformulation}) is achieved by unconstrained minimization of $L(\cdot)$ subject to the control law $u$ and the dual variable $\lambda$ \cite{boyd2004convex}.

-We now derive the optimal control law under the assumption that we know the true value function \(L^{*}(\cdot)\).
-We would subsequently approximate \(L^{*}(\cdot)\) by a universal function approximator like a neural network to make the control law implementable.
-We observe that, provided the knowledge of the value function \(L^{*}(\cdot)\) the optimization problem in \eqref{eq:optimalityCondition} is convex in the decision variable \(u(t)\).
-Thus, the optimal solution can be obtained by the Karush-Kuhn-Tucker (KKT) conditions \cite[Section 5.3.3]{boyd2004convex}
+We observe that the optimization problem in Problem \ref{prob:reformulation} is convex in the decision variable \(u(t)\).
+Thus, the optimal solution can be obtained by invoking the Karush-Kuhn-Tucker (KKT) conditions \cite[Section 5.3.3]{boyd2004convex} which are both necessary and sufficient for optimality.
+We thus write